Galina Ustvolskaya

-Known as 'the lady with the hammer', her music has been described as demanding "everything from the performer", uncompromising in her trademark textured homophonic blocks of sound.
-Ustvolskaya created her own unique style, characterized by unusual combinations of instruments that created highly specific tone clusters and textures and her large dynamic ranges.
+Known by Dutch critic Elmer Schönberger as "the lady with the hammer", her music has been described as demanding "everything from the performer", uncompromising in her trademark textured homophonic blocks of sound.
+Ustvolskaya created her own unique style, characterized by unusual combinations of instruments that created highly specific tone clusters and textures and by her large dynamic ranges.

-A highly private person, she chose to live her life largely outside of the public eye, rarely conducting interviews as she found it unpleasant to talk about her own music.
+She was reclusive and rarely agreed to be interviewed, as she found it unpleasant to talk about her own music.
 In her lifetime, she only approved 21 of her works for performance.

 Early years

-Born in Petrograd (modern day St. Petersburg), Ustvolskaya’s mother was a school teacher and her father was a lawyer.
-She loved music from a young age and, despite her impoverished childhood showed an exceptional gift after beginning to study music at the age of seven.
+Galina Ustvolskaya was born in Petrograd (modern day St. Petersburg).
+Her mother was a school teacher; her father was a lawyer.
+Her early childhood took place during the Russian Civil War and the October Revolution.
+Despite her impoverished childhood and non-musical family, from a young age she developed an interest in music.
+She was deemed to be gifted when she began musical studies at the age of 7.

-She was enrolled in a music-orientated secondary school (Capella) in 1930 where she later studied cello.

 Middle years

-Ustvolskaya studied at the college attached to the Conservatory (later renamed the Rimsky-Korsakov Conservatory) from 1937 to 1939; she was the only female student in Dmitri Shostakovich's composition class at the Conservatory.
+Ustvolskaya studied at the Leningrad Conservatory from 1937 to 1939.
+Her teachers included Dmitri Shostakovich; at the time, she was the only woman in his composition class.

-Shostakovich showed some of his own unfinished works to Ustvolskaya, attaching great value to her comments.
-Some of these pieces contain quotations from his pupil's compositions; for example, he employed the second theme of the Finale of her clarinet trio throughout the Fifth String Quartet and in the Michelangelo Suite (no. 9).